 - Distribution checks: Density and flash point verification at transfer points to catch cross-contamination or mislabeling.
 These are rapid, low-cost checks that protect the integrity of the distribution chain.

 - Point-of-use verification: Rapid field tests or portable instruments for critical parameters.
-Inline sensors and handheld NIR devices add real operational value at this stage by providing immediate go/no-go decisions.
+Inline sensors, handheld NIR devices, and ruggedized Raman spectrometers add real operational value at this stage by providing immediate go/no-go decisions.

 Sampling methodology is where many programs fall short.
 A non-representative sample produces a technically valid result for the wrong fuel.
 ASTM D4057 and D4177 provide the reference procedures for manual and automatic sampling respectively.
 Following these procedures — and documenting that you did — is what makes test results defensible in a regulatory audit.